snyball/spaik/README.md

     (set *global* (+ *global* res x 1))))
 ```

-When using the call-by-enum in a single-threaded setup, use the `query` method
+When using call-by-enum in a single-threaded setup, use the `query` method
 instead, which immediately returns the result.
 The `cmd` function also exists
 for single-threaded `Spaik`, but returns `Result<()>`.